bhanu0925/NLP_CMR_Lead_Conversion_Prediction/README.md

 ## **Modelling**

--1 Machine learning algorithms like
+ - Machine learning algorithms like
  - Logistic Regression algorithm
  - Naive Bayes algorithm
  - Support vector machine
  - Randomforest classification algorithm
- - XXBoost
+ - XGBoost

  where considered for experimets.
  SVC outperformed with better metrics.
 This application is using SVC at the backend